Consumers and Value-Based Care

 Easier Access to Price & Quality Information

-A 2014 study found consumers are more likely to choose a high-quality physician when given mobile apps to compare cost and quality information.
+found consumers are more likely to choose a high-quality physician when given mobile apps to compare cost and quality information.

 Value-Based Care Helps People Live Healthier Lives